 At this point, we do not provide child care during the conference.
 We simply are not of a size that would allow us to be able to hire the child-care providers, furnish the activities/supplies/snacks and cover the insurance costs that a program like this would require.
 Even if mothers were to volunteer to take turns with the younger children, LDSHE would need to rent the additional space, which would increase the cost of the conference.

-Of course, nursing babies are welcome at the conference, but we do ask that all background noise be eliminated, due to the video and audio recordings which take place in each session of the conference.
-We do provide a Mothers' Lounge with live video feed from an ongoing session.
+Of course, nursing babies are welcome at the conference, but we ask that all background noise be eliminated, due to the video and/or audio recordings which take place in each session of the conference.
+We do provide a Mothers' Lounge with live video feed from an ongoing session if you need to take a noisy baby out of a session.

 Come ready to learn!
 One of the most common comments we get is along the lines of “I wasn’t expecting EVERY class to have something for me!” or “Wow, I learned so much yesterday, I think my brain is full!”
 Many attendees are most impressed with the spirit that attends the conference.
 We love to hear those comments.
 We want you to feel like this conference was worth your precious time and money to attend.